How to apply for European Commission research funding

 The checks made by Research Services differ depending on the call.
 For information see scheme specific guidance (in PDF format) on the Oxford Global Research website.

 As a minimum, the X5 costing budget will be checked against the Oxford budget in the proposal A forms and any feedback or advice will be given to the PI (applicant) and department.
-Once checks are complete Research Services will send an approval email to the PI and department.
+Once checks are complete Research Services will send approval.

 ERC calls require an Oxford signed host support letter.
 This is provided in the Research Services approval email.